In a world that often celebrates the loud and the proud, the concept of humility can seem like a forgotten virtue.

 When people become too comfortable in their position of power or success, they often stop trying as hard as they once did.

-It’s important for individuals to recognize the danger of pride and arrogance before it is too late.
+Individuals need to recognize the danger of pride and arrogance before it is too late.
 One way to combat these traits is by practicing humility.

 3. The Importance of Serving Others